Lorenzo91347/js-fizzbuzz/README.md

  1. declare 2 variables,one for the start and the end of the counter.
  2. using "for",write the functions to allow it to count till 100.
- 3. Afterwards,write conditionals for a trigger at the module calculus of 3,5 and 15 to trigger the log of the respsctive words.
+ 3. Afterwards,write conditionals for a trigger at the module calculus of 3,5 and 15 to trigger the log of the respective words.